rietta/TwoFactorTapa/voice-over-script.md

 One thing that *is* strongly recommended is to use multi-factor authentication.

-Today we're going to be talking about a subset of multi-factor authentication: two-factor authentication.
+Today we're talking about a subset of multi-factor authentication.
+Two factor authentication!

 (~33 seconds)